On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Static Priorities

+The next few propositions characterize the optimal reprofiling solution and the resulting bandwidth gains for a static priority scheduler and a set of flows and deadlines.
+We first derive expressions for flows' reprofiling and scheduling delays under static priorities, before obtaining the optimal reprofiling solution and the resulting minimum link bandwidth $\widetilde{R}^*_R$.

-Specifically, Proposition~\ref{nflow:delay} characterizes the worst case delays (ingress reshaping delay plus link scheduling delay) of flows with given token-bucket traffic envelopes when assigned to a link of capacity $R$ and served according to a priority scheduler.
-The result is then used to formulate an optimization problem, {\bf OPT\_S}, that seeks to minimize the link bandwidth $R$ required to meet individual flow's deadlines, when flows are assigned to a priority class based on their deadline (shorter deadlines have higher priority).
-The variables of the optimization are the flows ingress reshaping parameters.
-Proposition~\ref{nflow:R} then characterizes the minimum bandwidth $\widetilde{R}^*_s$ that {\bf OPT\_S} can achieve, while Proposition~\ref{nflow:b} provides explicit expressions for the optimal reshaping parameters.
+Specifically, given $n$ flows with initial traffic profiles $(r_i,b_i), 1\leq i\leq n,$ deadlines $d_1> d_2>\ldots> d_n,$ a reprofiling solution $(r_i,b'_i), 1\leq i\leq n,$ and a link of bandwidth $R$, Proposition~\ref{nflow:delay} characterizes the worst case delay (reprofiling plus scheduling) of each flow, when a static priority scheduler assigns flow~$i$ priority~$i$ (shorter deadlines have higher priority).
+The result is used to formulate an optimization problem, {\bf OPT\_RSP}, that seeks to minimize the link bandwidth required to meet individual flows' deadlines.
+The variables of the optimization are the reprofiling solution and the link bandwidth.
+Proposition~\ref{nflow:R} characterizes the minimum bandwidth $\widetilde{R}^*_R$ that {\bf OPT\_RSP} can achieve, while Proposition~\ref{nflow:b} provides the optimal reprofiling solution.